person holding a coffee with a box over that says the caregiver archetype

 Silver laptop with a web page pulled up that says "Brand Persona Quiz."

-Let’s dive in and take a look at what this archetype is and some Caregiver archetype examples!
+Let’s dive in and take a look at what this archetype is and some Caregiver archetype examples.

-The Caregiver Archetype definition: An Overview
+The Caregiver Archetype: An Overview

 You’re compassionate, always aware of when someone is hurting, and able to find the perfect way to help.
 You make everyone around you feel loved, accepted, and safe.